Credit Sesame recommends taking a financial selfie during self-improvement September.

 The social media app Be Real is a photo sharing app with a twist.
 People everywhere take and share a pic during a random 2-minute timeframe every day.
-Similar to Snapchat, but without the ability to edit or do-over (unless you want everyone to know how many re-takes you took) the idea is to break down social media’s preoccupation with perfection.
+Be Real is similar to Snapchat, but without the ability to edit or do-over (unless you want everyone to know how many re-takes you took).
+The idea is to break down social media’s preoccupation with perfection.
 The app uses the front and back cameras simultaneously so friends see where you are, what you’re doing and what you look like, with everyone posting at the same time.
 Sad or happy, glamorous or grungy, 5-star restaurant or Walmart parking lot.
 The snaps show your good days and bad days.
 Your smart and not-so-smart fashion choices.
 You with your BFFs and with people you’d rather forget.
 Over time, this series tells the story of you.

 How about taking your first financial selfie?

 A financial selfie might be revealing in a similar way.
 It gives you a snapshot of how things look today.
 A series of financial selfies can help you track your financial progress over time.